 A student who is absent from school must make up the work missed according to the plan of each individual teacher.
 Credit will be given for work made up for an excused absence.
-Homework must be requested by 9:00 a.m. and may be picked up after 3:00 p.m. if a student is out more than 2 days.
+Most classwork is available through Google classroom.
+Other work Homework must be requested the next day by 9:00 a.m. and may be picked up after 3:00 p.m. if a student is out more than 3 days.